Kytha/JanusEngine-old/README.md

 ---
 # About

 A cross-platform game engine built in C++ for creating 2D & 3D games.
 It is as much an educational project as a passion project.
+Janus Engine is in extremely early development, as such most features are not yet implemented.

 # Getting-Started